ENCCS/julia-for-hpc/content/GPU.rst

 - `CUDA.jl <https://cuda.juliagpu.org/stable/>`_ for NVIDIA GPUs
 - `AMDGPU.jl <https://amdgpu.juliagpu.org/stable/>`_ for AMD GPUs
 - `oneAPI.jl <https://github.com/JuliaGPU/oneAPI.jl>`_ for Intel GPUs
+- `Metal.jl <https://github.com/JuliaGPU/Metal.jl>`_ for Apple M-series GPUs

-``CUDA.jl`` is the most mature, ``AMDGPU.jl`` is somewhat behind but still ready for general use, while ``oneAPI.jl`` is still under heavy development.
+``CUDA.jl`` is the most mature, ``AMDGPU.jl`` is somewhat behind but still ready for general use, while ``oneAPI.jl`` and ``Metal.jl`` are functional but might contain bugs, miss some features and provide suboptimal performance.

 NVIDIA still dominates the HPC accelerator market and we will focus here on using ``CUDA.jl`` - the API of ``AMDGPU.jl`` is however completely analogous